abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/Getting-started-v2.md

 5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

-6. If you want a list of users and their email IDs, you can select the **Environment** Details page and scroll down to view the users list.
+6. If you want a list of users and their email IDs, you can select the **Environment** page and scroll down to view the users list.

     >**Note:** You can also check the users on the **Microsoft Entra ID** portal.
 Follow the below steps: